w3c/Guide/transitions/README.md

 HTML elements are displayed (or not) based on the user selection.

 When an option is selected, it updates the URL of the document with a new set of parameters.
-Those parameters are reflected within the HTML document using the @data attributes.
+Those parameters are reflected within the HTML document using the data attributes.

 So far, we have the following data attributes (each matching a URL parameter):

 1. `data-profile` for a |-separated list of profile
-2. `data-rec` for a |-separated list of REC paths
+1. `data-rec` for a |-separated list of REC paths
-3. `data-cr` for a |-separated list of CR paths
+1. `data-cr` for a |-separated list of CR paths
-3. `data-informativeOnly` for a |-separated list of FPWD and WD paths
+1. `data-informativeOnly` for a |-separated list of FPWD and WD paths
-4. `data-returning` for a |-separated list of FPWD and WD paths
+1. `data-returning` for a |-separated list of FPWD and WD paths
-5. `data-notehistory` for a |-separated list of first [working|interest] group note paths
+1. `data-notehistory` for a |-separated list of first [working|interest] group note paths
-7. `data-echidna` for automatic publishing
+1. `data-echidna` for automatic publishing

 If no data attributes are present, the element will get displayed for all possible states *within the scope of the parent element*.
 For example, to display an element for all types of Recommendations, use `data-profile="REC"` and don't use the `data-rec` attribute on that element.